generali-id/microsoft-office-automation/README.md

 # microsoft-office-automation
-This repo will help you to automate Microsoft Office with VBA.
+This repo will help you to automate Microsoft Office using VBA.
 To use my automation functions, simply cut every line within ".bas" file into a new module within your VBA Windows.

 I'll try to translate everything to English, but should you find other languange (it must be in Indonesian Languange) please be patient.